 There's one big, odd MCU/Marvel Comics coincidence (or planned synchronicity?) between the kick-off of the MCU Multiverse and its comic book counterpart.
 As in the MCU, one of the first characters from another reality introduced in Marvel Comics was a variant of Kang the Conqueror.
 In comics, this variant was Rama-Tut, while in the MCU, it's He Who Remains (himself a bit of a mash-up between the comic book character of that name and Kang's comic book variant Immortus).

 Kang's reality of Earth-1612 was one of the very first alt-realities explored in Marvel Comics, though it wasn't numbered until many years later in What If?
 Vol. 2 #39, in a story titled 'What if the Watcher saved the Multiverse (opens in new tab)?"

 In that story, Uatu the Watcher - the cosmic observer who is but one of many Watchers who catalog the Multiverse, vowing never to interfere - breaks his oath and steps in to stop a war between Kang and Immortus that causes wild, branching realities to spawn.

-With Loki have opened the door to the MCU Multiverse, and What If…?, Doctor Strange in the Multiverse of Madness, Spider-Man: No Way Home, and Ant-Man and the Wasp: Quantumania all set to follow up directly on the story of the Multiverse, it looks like the MCU is about to get a whole lot bigger - maybe a full-on MCMU?
+With Loki having introduced the Multiverse to MCU fans in earnest, and What If…?, Spider-Man: No Way Home, and Doctor Strange in the Multiverse of Madness going full-steam ahead, and Ant-Man and the Wasp: Quantumania set to follow up directly on the story of the Multiverse, it looks like the MCU is about to get a whole lot bigger - maybe a full-on MCMU?